 A study of the nature of the ethical limits in business today, forces which influence ethical behavior, identifying other business and public issues, and preparing to meet ethical conflicts.
-Cross-credited with PHI 3351.
-Only three credit hours will be awarded for PHI 3351 and BUS 3351.
 Fall and Spring.

 BUSINESS 4101-4301.
 BUSINESS ADMINISTRATION INTERNSHIP.

 An internship is designed to augment student academics with on-the-job training in business.
 A student is eligible with junior standing and should have at least a 2.65 GPA.
 Forty-five (45) clock-hours of service per credit hour is required.
 Interested students should contact the faculty of the business department.